 The Womanly Art Of Breastfeeding

 In my first pregnancy, I thought that once my baby was born all I would have to do is to shove my boob in his mouth and all would be well.
 I was completely wrong!
-It was a lot of struggle and looking back, I really wish I had done my research and prepared to take this difficult task of breastfeeding on.
+It was a lot of struggle and looking back, I really wish I had done my research and prepared to take on this difficult task of breastfeeding.
 In my second pregnancy, I purchased this book and it was a lifesaver!
-Whether you are a stay at home mom, working mom or a working from home mom, The Womanly Art of Breastfeeding have great advice and tips on how to be successful at breastfeeding your child.
+Whether you are a stay-at-home mom, a working mom, or a working-from-home mom, The Womanly Art of Breastfeeding has great advice and tips on how to be successful at breastfeeding your child.
 This book will give you the confidence you need to push through whatever struggles you may face while trying to breastfeed and encourage you to stick with it.
 It also has a great informational guide on the benefits of breast milk.

 The Breastfeeding Mother’s Guide To Making More Milk

-If you are concerned about being able to produce enough breast milk or maybe you are expecting multiples, than The Breastfeeding Mother’s Guide To Making More Milk is a great book to have in your possession.
-From a certified breast lactation consultant, this easy to read book provides great information on how to boost your supply and tells you about everything that can affect your milk supply.
+If you are concerned about being able to produce enough breast milk or maybe you are expecting multiples, then The Breastfeeding Mother’s Guide To Making More Milk is a great book to have in your possession.
+From a certified breast lactation consultant, this easy-to-read book provides great information on how to boost your supply and tells you about everything that can affect your milk supply.
 Well written, this book provides great information on supplements you can take and other types of food that can help boost your supply.
-Martha Sears is also great at helping moms figure out what possible problems you may encounter at breast milk production and providing you with effective solutions.
+Martha Sears is also great at helping moms figure out what possible problems they may encounter in breast milk production and providing you with effective solutions.